lets-data/letsdata-python-interface/README.md

 * **S3 - SingleFileParser**: The `letsdata_interfaces.readers.parsers.SingleFileParser` is the parser interface for reading an S3 File.
 This is where you tell us how to parse the individual records from the file.
 The implementation needs to be stateless.
 * **Kinesis - KinesisRecordReader**: The `letsdata_interfaces.readers.kinesis.KinesisRecordReader` is the parser interface for processing a kinesis record.
 This is where you transform a Kinesis record to a document.
 * **DynamoDB Streams - DynamoDBStreamsRecordReader**: The `letsdata_interfaces.readers.dynamodbstreams.DynamoDBStreamsRecordReader` is the parser interface for processing a dynamodb streams record.
 This is where you transform a DynamoDB Streams record to a document.
+* **DynamoDB Table - DynamoDBTableItemReader**: The `letsdata_interfaces.readers.dynamodb.DynamoDBTableItemReader` is the parser interface for processing a dynamodb table item.
+This is where you transform a DynamoDB Item to a document.
 * **SQS - QueueMessageReader**: The `letsdata_interfaces.readers.sqs.QueueMessageReader` is the parser interface for processing an sqs message.
 This is where you transform an sqs message to a document.
 * **Sagemaker - SagemakerVectorsInterface**: The `letsdata_interfaces.readers.sagemaker.SagemakerVectorsInterface` is the interface for processing documents for AWS Sagemaker vector embeddings generation.
 This is where you extract the document that needs vectorizationfrom the feature doc in `extractDocumentElementsForVectorization` and construct an output doc from the vectors in `constructVectorDoc`.
+* **Spark - SparkMapperInterface**: The `letsdata_interfaces.readers.spark.SparkMapperInterface` is the spark mapper interface.
+Dataset's each read manifest file entry is mapped to a single mapper partition.
+This interface should implement any single partition operations and then return a dataframe which will be written to S3 as an intermediate file.
+The intermediate file forms the input for the reducer phase.
+* **Spark - SparkReducerInterface**: The `letsdata_interfaces.readers.spark.SparkReducerInterface` is the interface for any reduce operations that need to be done by the spark job.
+Its input is the intermediate files from the mapper step and any reduced dataframes are written to the write destination.

 ### Model
 The `letsdata_interfaces.model` has helper classes that are used to return results and metadata to the callers.
 The `ParseDocumentResult` returns the parsed document and status code.
 The `RecordParseHint` is what is used to return record start and record end patterns for parsing records from S3 file.